The Kano model: Critical to quality characteristics and VoC

 • Delighter: Those qualities that the customer was not expecting but received as a bonus.

-What is the First Step for Creating the Kano Model?
+What is the first step for creating the Kano model?

 Identifying the Voice of the Customer

-The first step for creating the Kano model is to identify the quality characteristics that are typically fuzzy, vague and nebulous.
-These quality characteristics are referred to as the Voice of the Customer (VOC).
-Once the Voice of the Customer is understood, we can attempt to translate it into quantitative terms known as critical to quality (CTQ) characteristics.
 This should not be a new concept for those familiar with the Six Sigma methodology.
 What happens from here, though, can sometimes go astray if we are not careful and try to put our own spin on the needs of the customer.
 This may be the result of trying to make things more easily obtainable for us—a formula for failure.

-Use the Kano Model to Prioritize the Critical to Quality Characteristics
+Use the Kano Model to prioritize the critical to quality characteristics

 So, now that we have identified what is important to the customer in workable terms, we can go to the second step.
 Always keeping the customer in mind, we can apply the concepts outlined in the Kano model diagram.
-(Click on diagram to enlarge.)

 The Kano model is broken down into an (x, y) graph, where the x-axis of the Kano model represents how good we are at achieving the customer’s outcome(s), or CTQ’s.
 The y-axis of the Kano model records the customer’s level of satisfaction as a result of our level of achievement.